bdulac/bdulac.github.io/_posts/2015-01-25-sysml-callout.md

 <p>Here is the table explaining the notation of allocations:</p>
 <img src="/assets/images/allocation.png" style="border-style: solid;" />
 <p>
-In some way, the SysML <em>Callout</em> overlaps the <em>CallBehaviorAction</em> action defined in the <a target="_blank" href="http://www.omg.org/spec/UML/2.4.1/">UML Superstructure 2.4.1 formal specification</a>, section 1.3.9, p.251.
-This is probably because SysML, as an UML profile, relies on the UML infrastructure.
+In some way, the SysML <em>Callout</em> overlaps the <em>CallBehaviorAction</em> action defined in the <a target="_blank" href="http://www.omg.org/spec/UML/2.4.1/">UML Superstructure 2.4.1 formal specification</a>, section 1.3.9 on p.
+251. This is probably because SysML, as an UML profile, relies on the UML infrastructure.
 </p>
 <p>
 To be synthetic, relationships between model elements that appear on different diagrams are an important element of modeling.
 But the representation of a <em>Callout</em> is, in my opinion, not very simple and clear.